Apartments to rent in Glasgow

 End of tenancy

-At the end of the term of the tenancy we will check the inventory and schedule of conditions and deduct from the deposit paid by the Tenant any amount for damage to the Landlord’s property or possessions.
+At the end of the term we can apply to deduct from the deposit paid by the Tenant any amount for damage to the Landlord’s property or possessions.
 We can accept no responsibility for damage to the Landlord’s property or possessions caused by the Tenant above the amount deducted from the Tenant’s deposit for any such damage.

 Landlord's obligations - Glasgow Lettings